 - 1. From the list of adapters, select the controller (channel) for the drive that you want to format. - 2.
 Select Device Properties. - 3.
-Use the arrow keys (↑ and ↓) to highlight the drive that you want to format. - 4.
-Use the arrow keys (← and →) or the End key to scroll to the right. - 5.
-Select Format; then, press Enter to start the low-level formatting operation.
+To highlight the drive that you want to format, use the Up Arrow and Down Arrow keys.
+To scroll left and right, use the Left Arrow and Right Arrow keys or the End key. - 4.
+To start the low-level formatting operation, select Format and press Enter.